premail/website/docs/04-development/01-setup.md

 [reference your _local version_ of Premail](https://dev.to/erinbush/npm-linking-and-unlinking-2h1g),
 rather than the current npm version.

-Alternatively, use `npm install -g i .` within your local Premail repo (you'll need to uninstall Premail globally first).
+Alternatively, use `npm install -g .` within your local Premail repo (you'll need to uninstall Premail globally first).
 This is actually [what Premail does in a GitHub Action](https://github.com/premail/premail/blob/main/.github/workflows/node.yml#L35) to make sure each commit doesn't break basic functionality.